-That summer before turning twenty, I took my first ever trip to Chicago by train.
+That summer before turning twenty, I took my first trip to Chicago by train.
 Jake had finished school and went home for the two-week break before graduation.
-His parents were leaving soon on a trip for five days before meeting up with everyone in St. Louis for the commencement ceremony and a big celebration.
-Jake and I were entrusted to house sit for those few days, but first, a mandatory meeting with the parents.
+His parents were leaving soon on a trip for five days before meeting up with everyone in St. Louis for the commencement ceremony.
+Jake and I were entrusted to house sit for those few days.
+But first, a mandatory meeting with the parents was in order.

-It was one of those hot and muggy days of a Midwest summer and I had on a short skirt paired with a white crocheted top that I wore bra-less, buttoned down the front with an open butterfly design on the back that showed plenty of skin.
+It was one of those really hot and muggy days of a Midwest summer and I had on a mini-skirt paired with a white crocheted top that I wore bra-less, buttoned down the front with an open butterfly design on the back that showed plenty of skin.
 Feinman was happy to see me when we met up at the station but immediately expressed concern about my appearance for meeting his mom.
 I protested the heat and he shrugged his shoulders.
-Plus, I was lugging his gargantuan suitcase he had asked me to bring on the train, rendering me the last passenger off to an anxiously awaiting boyfriend.
-So, he let that one go.

 We drove excitedly to his parent’s home in a wealthy North Shore suburb.
 As we turned the corner onto his street, I buttoned the front of my top a little higher in an attempt at modesty.
-Jake’s mother must have heard our arrival in the driveway, as she opened the front door to greet us, ushering us into the posh home.
+Jake’s mother must have heard our arrival in the driveway, as she was standing at the open front door to greet us, ushering us into their posh home.

-As I settled into my private chamber, the first moment I had to myself since we arrived, I sat on the bed and heaved an audible sigh.
-Within minutes, I heard a knock on my door, and opening it, found Jake standing there with a grin on his face.
+That night, I fell into bed into a dreamy sleep in the darkest room you could ever imagine.
+Shades keeping out all the light, also kept me in the dark to what was happening underneath.
+I’d been shown to my bedroom earlier, two floors above and removed from Jake’s.
+After dinner, as I settled into my private chamber, the first moment I had to myself since we arrived, I sat on the bed and heaved an audible sigh.
+I’d made it through this new turf and was exhausted but still in one piece.
+Within minutes, I heard a knock on my door, and opening it, found Jake grinning on the other side.

 “Meet me in the basement in one hour,” he said.

 The next morning, I was trapped in a vortex.
-The windows had those room darkening shades and I had no idea what time it was so on an occasional stir to consciousness, it seemed like it was still the middle of the night.
+The absolute thoroughness of the dark in that room—I had no idea what time it was so on an occasional stir to consciousness, it seemed like it was still the middle of the night.
 I’d roll over and fall back into dreamland.
 After a while, I finally got up to pee and from the hallway, I could hear the sound of lively conversation below.
 It was a whole different day in that part of the house.
 I had been held captive and presumed missing in a temporal climate-controlled alt-universe, it seemed.
 In semi-panic mode, I quickly dressed and padded down the stairs.

 “There she is!”
 Jake declared, “Well, you’re a sleepy head.”

-Now I was surely embedding an impression of being not only slutty dressing and unschooled, but lazy and slothful to boot, in his mom’s eyes.
-Eyes that were once again looking me up and down with a slight smirk scrawled across an otherwise monotone expression.
+Now I was surely embedding an impression of being not only slutty dressing and unschooled, but lazy and slothful to boot, in her eyes.
+Eyes that were once again looking me up and down with a smirk scrawled across an otherwise monotone expression.
 His dad, at the pharmacy tying up loose ends, was no longer there to provide succor.

-Back in St. Louis, May became June and things returned to a tamer and measured pace.
+Back in St. Louis, spring became summer and things returned to a tamer, more measured pace.
 After all the graduation to-do was over, we really fell into a rhythm together and when Pauletta suggested a camping getaway, just the three of us, we said yes immediately.
-On the drive to some riverside campground, we sang along to Steve Miller Band and talked about summer plans.
-Time, clearly, was slipping, slipping, slipping into the future.
+On the drive to a riverside campground, we sang along to Steve Miller Band and talked about summer plans.
+Time was slipping, slipping, slipping into the future, that was for certain.
 And as urban became increasingly more rural and we turned finally onto a dirt road just a few miles from our destination, Pauletta revealed to us how she had decided quite independently on that winter night in the bar that we would be perfect for each other and took it upon herself to do a little matchmaking.

 “Neither of you would have acted on your own so I had to do it for you.
 So.
 You’re welcome,” Pauletta said.